What types of injuries does a sports physiotherapist treat?

 Why should I come to Alchemy over another clinic?

-Alchemy offers clients a unique ‘one stop shop’ for health and wellness needs with a wide variety of holistic, multidisciplinary services such as podiatry, exercise physiology, sports and exercise medicine and sports massage.
+Alchemy offers clients a unique ‘one stop shop’ for health and wellness needs with a wide variety of holistic, multidisciplinary services such as sports and exercise medicine and sports massage.
 As a team, we work together to support our clients to achieve their goals in a timely and efficient manner.

 What should I bring to my appointment?